sethherr/soulheart/README.md

 # or you can asign an existing instance of Redis, Redis::Namespace, etc.
 # Soulheart.redis = $redis
 ```

+If you're using `rackup` to launch Soulheart you can set the redis url in `config.ru`

 ## Testing

 Tested with rspec.
 Check out test information at [Code Climate](https://codeclimate.com/github/sethherr/soulheart).